ballerina-platform/ballerina-distribution/examples/temp-files-directories/temp_files_directories.md

 The `file` provides APIs to perform temp file and directory operations.

-For more information on the underlying module, see the [File module](https://lib.ballerina.io/ballerina/file/latest/).
+For more information on the underlying module, see the [`file` module](https://lib.ballerina.io/ballerina/file/latest/).

 ::: code temp_files_directories.bal :::